supyrb/ConfigurableShaders/README.md

 * Alpha 2 Coverage is supported in the Unlit Cutout Shader ([More Information](https://github.com/supyrb/ConfigurableShaders/issues/9))
 * Easily Recreate [Diablo BlendAdd](https://www.youtube.com/watch?v=YPy2hytwDLM&feature=youtu.be&t=1217) by setting Blend to One OneMinusSrcAlpha ([More Information](https://github.com/supyrb/ConfigurableShaders/wiki/BlendModes))
 * Custom [Material PropertyDrawers](../../wiki/PropertyDrawers)
-* Single Pass Stereo Rendering for VR is not yet supported
+* Single Pass Stereo Rendering for VR
 * Shadows are also configred with the settings of the shader (which is great!)

 ## Examples